ray-project/ray/doc/source/serve/deployment-graph.md

 - **Deployment**: Scalable, upgradeable group of actors managed by Ray Serve. __[See docs for detail](https://docs.ray.io/en/master/serve/core-apis.html#core-api-deployments)__

-- **DeploymentNode**: Smallest unit in a graph, typically a serve annotated class or function, backed by a Deployment.
+- **DeploymentNode**: Smallest unit in a graph, created by calling `.bind()` on a serve decorated class or function, backed by a Deployment.

-- **InputNode**: Singleton node in a graph that holds user input value, which is resolved at runtime of graph execution.
+- **InputNode**: A special node that represents the input passed to a graph at runtime.

-- **Bind**: A graph building API applicable to decorated class or function.  `decorated_class_or_func.bind(*args, **kwargs)` generates a `DeploymentNode` that can be used to build graph, and bound arguments will be applied at execution time, including dynamic user input.

-- **Deployment Graph**: Collection of deployment nodes bound together that forms a DAG that represents an inference graph for complicated tasks, can be deployed and call as a unit.
-For example: ensemble, chaining, dynamic selection.
+- **Deployment Graph**: Collection of deployment nodes bound together to define an inference graph.
+The graph can be deployed behind an HTTP endpoint and reconfigured/scaled dynamically.

 +++